Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Tokens.md

 So we expose also in higher level some properties so as to convert when needed some of these types to `SwiftUI` types (like `Font.Weight` and `Color`).

 To keep the same semantics as the ones used in our specifications, _typealias_ are used to as to make the links to _primitive types_ and our logic of _tokens_.
-These type aliases are available for those who want too make their own theme.
+These type aliases are available for those who want to make their own theme.

 Using more simple and primitive types will help also to test the library.
 With also type aliases we force users to use our types and not higher level types like _SwiftUI_ types.